In addition, implementation of the algorithms resulted in:

 The organization needed a solution that could quickly integrate the algorithms to accurately identify patients with pre-diabetes, patients who appeared to have diabetes but who had not yet been formally diagnosed, and patients with undiagnosed HT.

-Given the limitations of the EMR, QHS and QCIPN leadership suggested the team use the Health Catalyst® Data Operating System (DOS™) Platform, and the associated Rapid Response Analytics Solution to implement the custom algorithms.
+Given the limitations of the EMR, QHS and QCIPN leadership suggested the team use the Health Catalyst® Data Operating System (DOS™) Platform, and the associated Self-Service Analytics Suite to implement the custom algorithms.

 DOS combines the features of data warehousing, clinical data repositories, and health information exchanges in a single, common-sense technology platform.
 The analytics platform is able to integrate clinical, financial, and operational data from multiple source systems across QHS and QCIPN.